There a 4 main things to take into account when using dry chillies outlined below.

-My personal favorite is combining 2 ancho and 2 pasilla negra chilli with a single smoked chipotle chilli.
+My personal favourite is combining 2 anchos and 2 pasilla negra chilli with a single smoked chipotle chilli.
 The smoked chipotle gives a little heat but more importantly adds a rich smokey tone to the meal.

 Chilli Ancho Whole

 Chilli Ancho is a dried Poblano pepper.
 They are a large dark purple sweet chilli that forms the backbone of staple Mexican dishes such as tamales & red chilli beans.
 Its texture is wrinkled and it is a mild chilli originally from Puebla, Mexico.
 It has a mild fruity flavour with undertones of plum, raisin, tobacco and a slight earthy bitterness.
 Add Chilli Ancho Dried Whole to your dishes to impart an authentic Mexican flavour.$4.99

 Bay Leaves Dried Whole